emqx/emqx-on-gke/README.md

 kubectl -n emqx logs -f mqttx-<***>-<***> mqttx-cli
 ```

+It will automatically start sending traffic to EMQX.

 ## Add ACLs via config change

 First, create a secret from acl.txt, and make sure it propagated to all nodes: